-The pattern of behaviour by Wüster is now well established
+The pattern of behaviour by Wüster is now well established.

-Based on precedent it can be said that any descriptions by me will usually and in the first instance be condemned and described by Wüster as describing "non-taxa", which is a term Wüster seems to like to use.
+Based on precedent it can be said that any descriptions by this author will usually and in the first instance be condemned and described by Wüster as describing "nontaxa", which is a term Wüster seems to like to use.